Eliza-YiHe/CTS-FlowNet/README.md

 # CTS-FlowNet
-a novel ML method for HRM-image feature extraction
+A novel ML method for HRM-image feature extraction

 # Regarding dataset(s)
 Please contact the author(s) for dataset access.